changah-song/fluent-fable/frontend/README.md

 ## Bugs:
 - text doesn't wrap properly in sentence mode
-- toggle between translators buggy
+- toggle between translators buggy (switch doesn't stay in place and moves back when clicked)
 - papago and google translate produce the same output, probably not calling it properly
-- when toggleing between translator and dictionary, reset highlighted word to ""
+- when switching between modes, previous display lingers.. can make it smoother?

 ## Todo:

-- i don't think it's necessary to call stemming when in translator mode
+- i don't think it's necessary to call stemming when in translator mode 🟩
-- also, rename the global variable cus it's getting used a lot
+- also, rename the global variable cus it's getting used a lot 🟩

 - can highlight many words at a time... 🟨
     - separate from touchopacity thing... or automatically translate entire sentence